-Photo courtesy Riverbend Hot Springs.
+Photo courtesy sierracounty.info

-Truth or Consequences may be an off-the-radar retreat for many travelers, but its budget-friendly stays and easygoing atmosphere make it a must.
-Formerly called Hot Springs, the town still lives up to its geothermal hype via this downtown district, which includes 11 bathhouses (also hotels), each with access to geothermal waters.
-Artist galleries and studios have also bubbled to the surface downtown; check out the monthly Second Saturday Art Hop, when the streets overflow with art, music, and food.
+Truth or Consequences may be an off-the-radar retreat for many travelers, but its budget-friendly prices and easy-going atmosphere make it a must.
+Formerly called Hot Springs, the town still lives up to its geothermal hype via this downtown district, which includes 11 bathhouses, each with access to the soothing waters.
+Artist galleries and studios have also surfaced in downtown; check out the monthly Second Saturday Art Hop, when the streets overflow with art, music, and food.

-When radio and television host Ralph Edwards, who famously emceed a show called Truth or Consequences, sought a town that would change its name, Hot Springs, New Mexico, was game.
-The change was official on March 31, 1950.
-The newly inked Truth or Consequences celebrates with an annual festival, and for decades, Edwards traveled there to host it.
-Though he died in 2005, the tradition continues the first weekend in May.
+T or C Fiesta When radio and television host Ralph Edwards, who famously emceed a show called Truth or Consequences, sought a town that would change its name, Hot Springs, New Mexico, was game.
+The moniker change became official on March 31, 1950.
+The newly inked Truth or Consequences celebrated with an annual festival, and for decades, Edwards traveled there to host it.
+Though he passed away in 2005, the tradition continues the first weekend in May.